survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ### source-map-explorer

-[source-map-explorer](https://www.npmjs.com/package/source-map-explorer) is a tool independent from webpack.
+[source-map-explorer](https://www.npmjs.com/package/source-map-explorer) is a tool independent of webpack.
 It allows you to get insight into your build by using source maps.
 It gives a treemap based visualization showing what code contributes to the result.

 ### madge